dylanmei/kafka-snitch/README.md

   -statsd.addr string
     	The hostname:port of a StatsD UDP endpoint -statsd.tagfmt string
-    	The tagging-format of the metric payloads: none, DataDog (default "none") -version
+    	The tagging-format of metric payloads: none, datadog (default "none") -version
     	Print the current version
 ```